-Each principal is responsible for creating and updating the School Emergency Response Plan (SERP) on an annual basis at Assurance Database (also esa.dc.gov for D.C. schools).
+Each principal is responsible for creating and updating the School Emergency Response Plan (SERP) on an annual basis at ASSIST on AdvanceD (also esa.dc.gov for D.C. schools).
 This cover page should accompany the completed plan.
 The principal needs to sign this cover page prior to including a copy of the plan within the Management Guide.

-Emergency Response Plan
+Emergency Response Plan for:

-Name:

-Address:

-ZIP:
+City: State: ZIP:

-Pnone: Aiternativ ve Phone:
+Phone: Altern ative Phone:

-ON THE WEB-BASED PROGRAM, YOU WILL BE ASKED TO SUBMIT AN ELECTRONIC PICTURE OF THE FRONT OF THE
+YC ON THE WEB-BASE DU WILL BE ASKED T CTRONIC PICTURE OF THE SCHOOL I ED PROGRAM, TO SUBMIT AN OF THE FRONT BUILDING.

-Principal's Signature
+Principal's Signat ture

-Date

-ONFIDENTIAL and FOR INTERNAL this document to unauthorized in USE ONLY.
-This operational plan is protect-
+WARNING: This document is CONFIDENTIAL and FOR INTERNAL USE ONLY.
+This operational plan is protected from disclosure.
+Release of this document to unauthorized individuals is strictly prohibited.